SAFCSP-Team/enhance-memory-management-project/README.md

 ## Submission
-- Create a new issue with the title “Answer [your-username]” and write your answer.
+- Fork the project and add your code to it.
+- Submit a pull request when you complete the project.
-- Create an issue of your questions, If you face any trouble solving the project.
+- Create an issue of your questions if you face any trouble solving the project.